 – TRAVEL REQUIRED.
 May be required to travel to remote locations.
 Travel expenses will be reimbursed and occasional use of an office vehicle will be available.

 – Must attend both Zoom and in person hearings and trials, in crowded courtrooms or tent cities, regardless of vaccination or masking status.

 – Will be “on call” 24 hrs / day, 365 days a year.

 Required Qualifications: J.D or L.L.B. degree from an accredited law school.
 Licensed to practice law in Texas.

 Preferred Qualifications: At least 3 years of work experience as a criminal prosecutor or defense attorney.

 Application Deadline: Open until filled

-Qualified individuals may apply by filling out an application and returning it to the Kleberg/Kenedy Counties District Attorney’s Office.
-Call or email Linda Murphy (361/595-8544 and [email protected]) to get a copy of the application.
+Qualified individuals may apply by submitting a resume to the Kleberg County District Attorney’s Office.
 Recommendations accepted, but not required.

 Kleberg County is an Equal Opportunity Employer.

 All employees are expected to conform to the employment policies of Kleberg County and the District Attorney’s Office.